Discover Sign Language

 How the course is taught

-• Instructor-led or self-paced online course
+• Instructor-Moderated or Self-Guided online course

 • 6 Weeks or 3 Months access